-The Units Completed lends itself well to tracking tasks that are done repeatedly, where each iteration can easily measured.
+The Units Completed lends itself well to tracking tasks that are done repeatedly, where each iteration can easily be measured.
 Usually a task that is done repeatedly tends to take about the same amount of time, resources and effort, so tracking the units completed works well here.
 A simple example could be installing standard light fixtures.
-Each fixture takes roughly the same amount of time; if we had 100 fixtures to install then we can simply count the units installed.
-In this case there’s no subjective experience-based judgement involved.
+Each fixture takes roughly the same amount of time.
+If we had 100 fixtures to install then we can simply count the units installed.
+In this case, there are no subjective experience-based judgement involved.

 2. Incremental Milestones

 So how do you calculate this data?
-The calculation is built on each single item step and the budgeted amount of time (labor hours) that is needed to complete the task by the construction crew.
-As each step is completed, that is documented as a mini-milestone which represents a percentage of the total installation process.
-The percentage given for each subtask can vary based on the project and this progress is usually agreed on to be used as a measuring took beforehand.
+The calculation is built on each single step and the budgeted amount of time (labour hours) that is needed to complete the task by the construction crew.
+As each step is completed, they are documented as a mini-milestone which represents a percentage of the total installation process.
+The percentage given for each sub-task can vary based on the project.
+This progress is usually agreed on to be used as a measuring tool beforehand.
 A good way to implement this method in Primavera P6 is using Activity Steps.

 This method is only focused on capturing the starting point and the finishing point of the task and nothing in between.
-This method is best for tasks that are short in duration.
-You would implement this method if the task’s work estimations are not available or if the percent complete progress data is too difficult to collect.
+It’s best for tasks that are short in duration.
+You would implement this method if the tasks work estimations are not available or if the percent complete progress data is too difficult to collect.

 “Classic examples include testing services such as load test on electric panels, flushing and cleaning of piping, and similar tasks.”1